-The Personnel Plan does not provide compensatory time for FLSA exempt employees.
-Therefore, compensatory time cannot be earned, taken or submitted to the Town by exempt employees.
-Any compensatory time currently on the books as of the close of FY 14 Town Meeting (covering July 1, 2013 - June 30, 2014) must be scheduled with department head approval and used by December 31, 2013 at a mutually agreeable time, or it will be lost.
-Going forward, this does not prevent recognition of extraordinary work hours substantially in excess of an exempt employee's regular work commitment.
+FLSA exempt employees - Compensatory time is not available to FLSA exempt employees.
+Therefore, compensatory time cannot be earned, taken or submitted to the Town by FLSA exempt employees.
+This does not prevent recognition of extraordinary work hours substantially in excess of an exempt employee's regular work commitment.
 In such circumstances, only the Town Manager may grant time off with pay.
 This will require the department head to submit the requested time in writing to the Town Manager and the Human Resources Director for review.
 This request must detail when and why the extraordinary work hours were required, how much time is being requested and when it will be used.
 If as a result, this time is granted it must be taken by the employee within 30 calendar days.
 In the event that the employee leaves the Town's employ before that time period, there will be no payout of this time to the employee.